zcloud-ws/zcloud-community-images/meteor-tools/meteor-node-mongodb-runtime/README.md

 - To change default data directory use environment variable `MONGODB_DATA_DIR=/mongodb-data`
 - To pass extra arguments for `mongod` use environment variable `MONGODB_EXTRA_ARGS`

+# Npm install at startup

+- To disable npm running on startup use environment variable `RUN_NPM_INSTALL=false`

 ### User information:

 - **User**: zcloud